Serendipbrity/Gators-Newsletter/README.md

 And gives me important information on the upcoming week.

+When I click the absentee link in nav,

+Then I am presented with a modal to fill out.

+When I click submit,

+then my inputs are stored in local storage.

+When I open the modal back up,

+then when I click the absence records link, I am shown my inputs

 # Acceptance Criteria
 When I open the newsletter on any device